 If we go back to the premise that we want to evaluate the WLAN from the actual devices that will be used on it, AirMapper's Android-only applicability is a glaring head-scratcher, given iDevice market share.
 And iDevices can be quirky clients on business wireless networks, so a little visibility into how they see the network would be nice.
 At the same time, you can't fault Fluke Networks for not getting an app into Apple's sometimes fortress-like App Store, given that iOS isn't exactly open for developers.

 What AirMapper does do, it does very well.
 Paired with my Droid Bionic, it didn't take long to see the value of AirMapper in a crazy wireless environment (first football game in a new wireless stadium deployment) as a stand-alone tool.
 But AirMapper also integrates with AirMagnet's Survey application, and both tools will benefit from the relationship.
 Put it on a low-cost Android tablet, and AirMapper's $199 list price is money well-spent to get a mobile-device-based Fluke Networks' grade tool that shows wireless life from the mobile client perspective.

 For the curious, AirMapper can also be test-driven for free with a reduced-function version.
 But not on the iPhone.
-Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio